 Your AI Friend—Grow Your Own: Replika keeps the conversation going while you are on the run, offering encouragement and companionship.

-The Gettys Group: There seems to be an interesting opportunity here for the hospitality industry.
+The Gettys Group Companies: There seems to be an interesting opportunity here for the hospitality industry.
 Hotel brands—particularly ones with more personality—can develop a next-gen interactive bot that can respond to guest requests with a combination of personal responses—like a request for more pillows—and with AI-assisted responses—like restaurant recommendations in the area based on a deeper knowledge of the user.

 TrendWatching: Absolutely, there is a great opportunity to integrate virtual assistants into the hotel guestroom environments.
 Some hotels, like the Wynn Las Vegas, have put Amazon Echos into suites and guestrooms to open curtains, turn on the lights or the TV, play music and more.
 But this is just the beginning; giving the assistant the “voice and personality of the brand” would be a great build on that technology.

 Extending Their Care During Your Stay: Dutch airline KLM introduced the KLM Care Tag, a GPS-enabled device that works without an internet connection to provide Amsterdam-specific insights and recommendations.